Changemakers

 Overview

 The Changemakers project, spearheaded by the MTN Foundation under the MTN @25 initiative, aims to partner with individuals and organisations to bring community dreams to life in Uganda.
 Inspired by everyday Ugandans making a positive impact on their communities.
 The project intends to inspire hope and drive positive change in local communities by supporting initiatives that boost economic growth and improve the quality of people’s lives.
 Through this collaborative effort, the Changemakers project seeks to enable and empower changemakers to continue their impactful work, contributing to a positive and sustainable transformation within Uganda.
+Projects will be supported with in-kind donations, this means that No Cash donations will be made.

 Principles to apply to changemakers program.